csqcode/purple-team-homelab/scenarios/ad-attack-chain/03-lateral-movement/writeup.md

 - Sysmon ID 1 is triggered everytime a new process is created.
 Reading through the log, we can see that a new file named "sensitive.txt" was made in a shared drive named "kali".
 - With this in mind, it would be useful to search the system for traces of "sensitive.txt".
 The file could represent some data Kali had stolen, or it could be a malicious file to be planted on the system.

+---

+## Detection Gaps / Limitations
+- Without any active alerts for this step, it can be hard to catch malicious activity (especially if the computer is noisy).
+- This step may not be the most realistic for large enterprises where each user has their own device.
+This may be better representative of smaller businesses, where a tighter budget means administrators and common users have to share the same devices.

+---

+## Real-World Mitigation
+- Use multi-factor authentication for RDP sessions
+- Use firewall rules to only allow RDP sessions from specific zones within a network
+- Use an IDS/IPS to detect malicious network traffic

+---

+## Takeaways
+- Though I did not have any alerts, I feel like I was still able to get an accurate representation of the situation post-kerberoasting.
+- I will need to look more into how I can make specific alerts without generating as many false positives.